FREQUENTLY ASKED QUESTIONS

 + If I am advised to go to the vet, what information do I need to tell them?

 Tell your vet that you rang us and were advised to see the vet.
 If they require detailed treatment advice about the particular substance your pet has been exposed to they can call our professional service, the Veterinary Poisons Information Service (VPIS).
 Approximately 80% vets are members of the VPIS and use it regularly for specialist advice on the management of poisoning in animals.
-Please be aware that if your pet does require veterinary attention your vet may charge a fee for calling VPIS.
+Please be aware that if your pet does require veterinary attention, your vet may charge a fee for calling VPIS.
+If this is the case, we will in turn refund you for your call made to the Animal PoisonLine.